Service Intervals

 • The service item card is displayed.

-• Select Home > Show Service Interval from the menu bar.
+• Click on Home > Show Service Intervals in the menu bar.

 • Select from the table the service interval that you want to close manually.

-• Select Actions > Close Service Interval from the menu bar.
+• Click on Actions > Close Service Interval in the menu bar.

-You have closed the service interval manually.
+You have successfully closed the service interval manually.
 The status of the service interval inside the table is automatically set to Finished.
-Concurrently, the date in the field Finished On as well as the counter value of the field Finished on Counter Value are set as well.
+Simultaneously, the current date is automatically entered into the Finished On field an the current counter value is automatically entered into the Finished on Counter Value field.

-To reset a service interval manually, please proceed as follows:
+You can manually reset the status of a service interval by reopening it.
+To do so, please proceed as follows:

-• Use the quick search (ALT+Q) to find the page Service Items.
+• Use the quick search (ALT+Q) to find the Service Items page.

 • Select from the table the service item for which you want to manually reset the service interval.